 All the engines are equipped with timing chain which is usually ok so you can expect issues with it in higher mileage cars only.
 “Despite of this, pay attention to a louder short rattling noise at cold start which can indicate a worn timing chain or timing chain tensioner!!”

 This M5 was available with the 6 speed manual gearbox-for the US market only, and with the fast 7 speed dual clutch automatic gearbox.
 The 7 speed automatic is most of the time reliable but change the oil in it regularly, because the price for a brand new transmission is around 11 000 €.
 It should change gears fast and smoothly without some jerking, hesitation or strange noises, so check it properly before buying since the gearbox can easily give up if the previous owner abused the car.

-You should change the oil in the rear differential as well, at the end it’s not the cheapest part either.
-Price for a new rear differential – 2 855 €
+You should change the oil in the rear differential as well, because of the high power output it’s under a big stress + at the end it’s not the cheapest part either: Price for a new rear differential – 2 855 €

 As usual if you have personal experience with this BMW then write it into comments!